Photo/image: Jonathan Russell/www.ngv.vic.gov.au.

 There are two versions of this image, one in the Tate, London (left) and one in the National Gallery of Victoria, Melbourne, Australia (right).
 Publications dating to the period in which the paintings were first exhibited refer to the image as ‘Risen Hope’ or just ‘Hope.’

 Photos: Jonathan Russell.

-The Australian version has a butterfly settled on the child’s chest, a motif also present as a pair of butterflies in the ‘Nude in landscape‘ oil sketch.
-The latter painting is only ‘attributed’ to Annie, as it only has word-of-mouth provenance, but the presence of this motif strengthens the case for it being by her.
+The Melbourne New-risen Hope has a butterfly on the child’s chest, a motif also present in the Nude in landscape sketch.
+The latter painting is an ‘attributed’ work because it has only word-of-mouth provenance, but the presence of this motif – as well as general style, subject matter and impasto technique – strengthens the case for it being by Annie.